-Developing a church that encourages actively seeking and following God’s call takes intentional planning.
-This course teaches you how to create a church environment that actively talks about and encourages a sense of calling in young people.
+We are already experts in a topic that young people today care about – discerning a spiritual and vocational calling.
+Yet developing a church that encourages them to actively seek and follow God’s call takes intentional planning.
+This course teaches you how to create a church environment that actively celebrates and supports a sense of calling in young people.

-By the end of this course, you’ll know specific practices that encourage others to expect and be excited about God’s call, how to encourage a move from passive to active faith in your congregation (even if you aren’t the pastor), and how to make it clear to young people (and adults!) that God is speaking to them.
+By the end of this course, you’ll know and select specific practices that opens others to expect and be excited about God’s call.
+You’ll explore and develop deeper faith in your congregation (even if you aren’t the pastor).
+Best of all, you’ll make it clear to young people (and adults!) that God is speaking to them.

 You’ll also learn how to form relationships with Christian camps and campus ministries in your area to ensure that your church’s young people are supported by the incredible spiritual and vocational work done in these ministries outside your church’s walls and amplify your work.